 Jack Tramiel was born in Lodz, Poland.
-He survived Nazi's Auschwhitz death camp, emigrated to the United States and served in the US Army where he learned how to repair typewriters.
+He survived Nazi's Auschwitz death camp, emigrated to the United States and served in the US Army where he learned how to repair typewriters.
 Studying Tramiel's life, if one word described him it'd be, “driven”.
 If two words were available, the second one would be too obscene to use here.

 After leaving the army and a spell as a taxi driver, Tramiel worked at a typewriter repair shop.
 After bringing a huge deal to his employer and getting nothing in return he quit.
 Tramiel and an army friend bought a repair shop with a military-backed loan.
 They settled on the name Commodore Portable Typewriter because General and Admiral were already taken.